We're sorry Ballantines.com won't work in this browser

 Whisky, on the other hand, is considered to be muskier, with a more robust and rich flavour.
 Its tastes and aromas vary depending on where and how it is produced but common descriptors of whisky include smoky, fruity, nutty, peaty, oaky, sweet, and spicy.

-Both vodka and whisky are produced via a method called distillation, but the ingredients used and the steps in the production process differ.
+Both vodka and whisky are produced via a method called distillation, but the ingredients used and the steps in the production process differ quite considerably which is why the resulting spirits have such unique characteristics.

 Vodka can be made from any starch.
-This can come from grains including corn, rye, and wheat, or potatoes, molasses, rice or even soybeans.
-The chosen ingredients are fermented before being heated to high temperatures in a vessel called a still.
+This can come from grains including corn, rye, and wheat, or other ingredients such as potatoes, molasses, rice or even soybeans.
+Vodka is known for its neutral flavour, and the choice of the raw ingredients has less impact on the final taste compared to whisky.

 Whisky Guide